a8m/rql/README.md

 I ran fuzzy testing using `go-fuzz` and I didn't see any crashes.
 You are welcome to run by yourself and find potential failures.

+## LICENSE
+I am providing code in the repository to you under MIT license.
+Because this is my personal repository, the license you receive to my code is from me and not my employer (Facebook)